Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

     st reg, seg, [1, t0, t1]
 };
 ```
-As an example,
-move.py defines all MOV related macroop instructions in X86

-For each instruction category,
-__init__.py in corresponding directory
-iterates every isa files and collects
-microcodes of each macroop.
+As indicated in the code, each ISA file defines a string for each macroop,
+describing how a specific macroop is composed of microops.

 *gem5/src/arch/x86/isa/insts/general_purpose/data_transfer/__init__.py*
 ```python